paulgay/VGfM/README.md

 # Visual Graphs from Motion (VGfM): Scene understanding with object geometry reasoning
+This repo contains the code to generate scene graph and the annotations added from the ScanNet data.

+# Installation

-This repo is build from the work of Xu et al.
+This code is heavily build from the work of Xu et al.
 ```
 @inproceedings{xu2017scenegraph,
   title={Scene Graph Generation by Iterative Message Passing},